-Peanuts are a popular snack for humans around the world.
-More than 6 billion pounds of peanuts were produced throughout the United States in 2020 alone.
+Peanuts are a popular snack for people around the world.
+Over 5.5 billion pounds of peanuts were produced throughout the United States in 2022 alone.
 Peanuts can be eaten alone, mixed into stir-fries, added to salads, and blended into condiments and sauces.
 But are peanuts safe for animals, such as horses?
 The good news is that yes, horses can enjoy peanuts too.
 However, there are a few things that you should know about feeding peanuts to horses.

 Cautions to Consider